carvalinh0/Youtube-Music-RPC/README.md

 1. **Set up the Discord app to your account:** First, you should [**click here**](https://discord.com/oauth2/authorize?client_id=1437232956065190095&response_type=code&redirect_uri=https%3A%2F%2Fdiscord.com%2Foauth2%2Fauthorize%3Fclient_id%3D1437232956065190095&scope=rpc) and add the Discord app to your account.
 2. **Download:** Go to the [**Releases Page**](https://github.com/carvalinh0/Youtube-Music-RPC/releases) on the right side of the repository page.
-3. **Get the app:** Download the file that corresponds to your OS from the latest release.
+3. **Get the app and install:** Download the file that corresponds to your OS from the latest release and install.
-4. **Run:**<br/>
-On Windows: Double-click the executable file to run the application.<br/>
-On macOS/Linux: Open a terminal in the same directory as the executable file and run `chmod +x "./Youtube Music"` to make it executable, then run `"./Youtube Music"`
 5. **Log In:** A window with the YouTube Music website will open.
 Log in with your Google account.
 6. **Play Music:** Start playing any song.
 Your Discord status will automatically update to show what you're listening to.